For many people a pair of diamond stud earrings is considered a style ‘must have’.

 This pair of 0.5 carat diamond earrings is princess cut, and set in the standard basket setting and 14k white gold.
 Available for a moderate $540, click here to find out more about these Princess-Cut Diamond Stud Earrings from my recommended retailer Blue Nile.

 My overall recommended retailer for diamond stud earrings in the 0.5 carat range is Blue Nile, due to their unparallel selection of loose stones, and their general affordability.

 0.75 Carat Diamond Stud Earrings:

-The average cost for round brilliant 0.75 diamond stud earrings is approximately $1,085, and the average cost for princess cut diamond stud earrings is $1,047.
+The average cost for round brilliant 0.75 diamond stud earrings is approximately $2300, although this will depend on the shape and quality of the diamonds used.

 This pair of 0.75 carat diamond stud earrings is round brilliant cut, and martini set in 18kt white gold.
 Available for $2,320, click here to find out more about these 18k White Gold Three Prong Martini Round Brilliant Diamond Earrings from my recommended retailer James Allen.